yotzkim/cse15l-lab-reports/lab1.md

 ![Image](PasswordChange.png)

 Step 3: Now that we have our account, we can remotely connect!
-If you are on Windows, you must first download Git first.
+If you are on Windows, you must first download Git.
 Open VSCode and open the terminal (ctrl or command + ~ or by using Terminal -> New Terminal).
 Your terminal should look like something below:

 ![Image](Terminal.png)